An American Tail: The Mystery of the Night Monster: Plot

-Nellie gets a chance when she is assigned to report on mice who disappear overnight into holes that open up on their floor all over New York City.
+Nellie is forced to report on mice that disappear overnight into holes that open up in the floor all over New York City.
 Reed makes up a, as Nellie calls it, "so-called monster" that lives under Manhattan and takes mice away during the night to add more excitement to the otherwise unimportant story, intending to sell more papers.
-The night monster creates fears among the readers, as could be expected.
-Fievel begins having nightmares that cause him to lose sleep because of his fear of the monster; the film opens up with Fievel having a dream about being chased by what he thinks the monster looks like (a fiery demonic cat with a mouse trap on its tongue).
-When, through Tanya, he is assigned the job of following Nellie and drawing up interpretations of what the monster looks like based on witness testimony, this makes his insomnia all the worse.
+Nellie doesn't believe in the monster, but she takes Fievel along to investigate.
+The night monster creates fear among readers, as expected.
+Fievel's nightmares have been causing him to lose sleep because of his fear of the monster.
+He is assigned to follow Nellie and draw interpretations of what the monster looks like based on witness testimony, which makes his insomnia even worse.
 A particularly suspicious miniature French poodle named Madame Mousey, who has started living among the mice about this time, appears at every crime scene, claiming to be a fortune teller.
-The heroes finally decide to investigate her by means of the "dog council" that meets at Central Park.
-They also search down one of the holes, which leads directly to a group of cats known as the infamous Outlaw Cats hiding in the sewers.
-All the mice that had disappeared are being held in wood cages there, to be sold off to other cats and eaten.
+She sells the mice trinkets meant to protect them from the monster.
+It is later revealed that Mousey is behind the monster attacks.
+She commands an outlaw gang of cats that use her sewer maps to capture mice from below using the monster Mousey provided.
+All the mice that had disappeared are being held in wooden cages there, to be sold off to other cats and eaten.
+Mousey, trying to catch Nellie before she can uncover her plot, gives Tony a tip to pass along to Nellie.
+Nellie, Fievel, and Tony investigate an old abandoned house.
+They are attacked by the monster and barely escape.
+They cause a chandelier to fall on the monster, forcing it to retreat.
+They investigate the hole and find it leads to the sewer.
+Nellie also finds a fake gem, dropped from Mousey's collar.
+The heroes finally decide to investigate her through the "dog council" that meets at Central Park.
+One member of the council, a friend of Nellie's named Lone Wolf, points them to a lost dog sign.